-We're now at week five of our Community Supported Agriculture share and the experience continues to be an adventure.
+Back in the city, we're now at week five of our Community Supported Agriculture share and the experience continues to be an adventure.
 I purchased a share in the Columbus Circle CSA with weekly deliveries every Thursday afternoon.
 The share gives me weekly vegetables, plus I bought a half share of fruit and a half share of eggs, which means I get these every other week.

 Our CSA was supposed to have pick-ups from 4:00 to 7:00 pm but the schedule was moved back to start as early as 1:30 pm.
 This was done to give participants the chance to get their fragile fruits and vegetables immediately after they're dropped off from the farm's truck.
 The back alley where our CSA is located can get hot and the coordinators were concerned that the produce would wilt.
 This has been a good thing for those of us who can do a mid-afternoon pick-up.
 But for others who have a long New York work day, by the time they get to the West 58th Street depot, there's little left and what's there is a bit beaten up.
 The lesson here is to choose a CSA where you can pick up your food as soon as possible.
 If you're likely to be at the end of any pick-up period, you may be unhappy with what you get.